habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 * Python packaging with `pip`
 * Internal application structure e.g. where to find the thing to run

-A similar list could likely be formulated for applications written in other languages.
-In any case, this complicates life for performing any changes at a later stage e.g.
+A similar list could be formulated for applications written in other languages.
+In any case, this complicates life for performing any changes at a later stage e.g.,
 * Switching to a MySQL database backend
 * Running on a new machine, or
-* Moving to a (new) Cloud provider or service
+* Moving to a (new) cloud provider or service

 ## Packaging Table Setting with Habitat

-The following directory structure within the Table Setting repository relates to Habitat packaging:
+In order to see what we need to add to this application to package it using Habitat, let's look in the habitat directory:

 ```bash
 $ tree habitat/